DavisMcCue/SnowedIn/README.md

   Record both score and time at the end of the scoreboard to pass to future leaderboard.

-Step 2: (Tv-Shows) 20 Question Trivia
+Step 2: (TV-Shows) 20 Question Trivia
   right answer = add points
   Wrong answer = sub points